 Transverse stressing bars shall be carefully installed through the formed holes in the deck and kerb units.
 Care shall be taken not to damage the threads on the end of the bars.
 Nuts, washers and bearing plates shall be assembled as shown in the Drawings.
-Where stressing bars require extending, couplers shall be screwed onto the bar threads for the entire length of the socket in the coupler and the joint nipped up firmly.
+Where stressing bars require extending, couplers shall be screwed onto the bar threads for the entire length of the socket in the coupler and tightened firmly.